KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 The idea is to use the config.xml and import it on a new OPNSense VM by utilizing its "Configuration Importer" feature, where during boot time you can select to import a config.xml file from an external drive (in this case a CD created by Packer containing the above exported `config.xml`).

-The packer script can be found under the [project's repository](https://github.com/KostasKoutrou/kostas-seclab/blob/master/packer/opnsense/opnsense.pkr.hcl), and is also presented below
+The packer template can be found under the [project's repository](https://github.com/KostasKoutrou/kostas-seclab/blob/master/packer/opnsense/opnsense.pkr.hcl), and is also presented below, with several comments to explain how it works:

 ```terraform
 packer {